datlt4/WLINUX/Error_orcuring_when_install_jetson_nano.md

 ```
 ### Note

-If there is some error when `import tensorflow` after installation, run `export OPENBLAS_CORETYPE=ARMV` before run python app.
+If there is some error when `import tensorflow` after installation, run `export OPENBLAS_CORETYPE=ARMV8` before run python app.
 ## [TUITORIAL] Pytorch v1.4.0 for Jetson Nano
 #### Pytorch v1.4.0 for Jetson Nano
 **_[ ] Reference:_**